-Nevertheless, the data seems clear: Gen Z is the honest generation, more pragmatic than Millennials.
+Nevertheless, the data seems clear: Gen Z is the "cut-the-BS" generation.

 Apparel brands—who live and die by their attention to generational attitudes—are noticing the trend first.

 A top merchandiser for a major clothing brand said, “authenticity really matters to Gen Z. They respond to brand value.
 They may be attracted to newness, but they do look beyond that...they look for substance.
 This generation can tell whether it’s fake or real, and they will call you out if you are not being honest.”

 In fact, there's been a noticeable downtick in the popularity of heavily-branded clothes among Gen Z shoppers.
 Brands such as Hollister and Abercrombie which built their style on large letters plastered across sweaters and sweatpants, have suffered.
 Yet other brands have adapted and are now focusing on a vibe known as "adorkable," featuring candid shots of less-than-perfect models.

 Sunscreen brand Everyday Humans leans into the "adorkable" aesthetic with bright, jarring colors, bold lines, and ultra-relatable people captured in an unfiltered way.
 It's working.

 Skeptics might claim that these changes are foisted on the new generation by overzealous branding consultants, but they'd be mistaken.
 Gen Z's desire for straightforwardness is everywhere.
 Studies of Tinder dating profiles have seen an increase in bio's that mention "anxiety" (+31%), "boundaries" (+19%), and "consent" (+11%).
 Zoomers aren't afraid to lead with their expectations or their view of the world.
 (Is this obsession on anxiety also cringe?
 Yes but that's another essay.)